 For more information about RAD on campus or to determine when the next course will run, please contact the RAD coordinator at the Campus Safety Office.

 Student I.D.
 Cards

-All students receive Massachusetts College of Pharmacy & Health Sciences identification card ("Fenway Card"), which may be obtained from the Help Desk.
-The card must be presented at College functions, at security desks within the residence halls, at the College dining center and at the Library when borrowing books.
+All students receive an MCPHS University identification card ("Fenway Card"), which may be obtained from the Help Desk.
+The card must be presented at University functions, at security desks within the residence halls, at the University dining center and at the Library when borrowing books.
 All residents are required to surrender their I.D. card to front desk personnel in order to sign in guests.
-They are also required to surrender their I.D. cards at College functions when requested.
+They are also required to surrender their I.D. cards at University functions when requested.
 I.D. cards are not transferable.
 Learn more at fenwaycard.com.

 Access to Campus Facilities

-The College facilities are open to the public with limited access during the day and evening hours.
-When the College is closed, buildings are locked.
+The University facilities are open to the public with limited access during the day and evening hours.
+When the University is closed, buildings are locked.
 All students must enter and exit the residence halls through the main entrance.
 Side doors are alarmed 24 hours a day and may be used only as fire/emergency exits.
-The front doors of the residence halls are locked at all times except for times when the College deems it appropriate for doors to remain open.
+The front doors of the residence halls are locked at all times except for times when the University deems it appropriate for doors to remain open.

 The Department of Public Safety provides escorts from 6:00 p.m. to 6:00 a.m.
 7 days a week, and when available.
 Escorts can be obtained by calling the Public Safety Department, respective of the campuses and by utilizing the Public Safety direct dial Assistance/Escort phones located in each building.

 The Department of Public Safety provides primary medical response to the entire campus 24 hours a day.
 The Department is equipped with full medical supplies to A.E.D.s (Automated External Defibrillators).